Home > Analyses > Consumer Defensive > Bunge Global S.A.

 Target Prices

-Analysts present a balanced target consensus for Bunge Global S.A., reflecting moderate upside potential.
+Analysts set a clear target consensus for Bunge Global S.A.
+(BG), signaling moderate upside potential.

 Target LowTarget HighConsensus